-C:\Program Files (x86)\PathSolutions\TotalView\WAN.cfg
+C:\Program Files (x86)\PathSolutions\TotalView\WAN.cfq

 Edit this file with a text editor (like Notepad) and add the IP address and interface for each WAN interface that you want the program to list.
 The IP address and interface number should be separated by at least one <TAB> character.
-Save the file and then stop and re-start PathSolutions' TotalView Service to have it take effect.
+Save the file and then stop and re-start the PathSolutions TotalView service to have it take effect.

-Interfaces Tab
+Interfaces

-This section identifies interfaces with specific conditions.
+Under the Network "Interfaces" tab, the Interfaces section identifies interfaces with specific conditions.